fredjaya/gtdb_trees/raxml_iqtree.md

 Wall time is m:s
 Memory is in GB

+I killed a few models which just didn't optimise for whatever reason.
+Also the +I models were tended to get WORSE likelihoods than the ones without +I when the free rate model was involved, so honestly I have no idea what is happening there.
+It simplifies things a bit though.

 | Model       | Time (m:s) | Memory | lnL        | BIC       | deltaBIC  | params                                                                                                                                                                                                                |
 |-------------|------------|--------|------------|-----------|-----------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | LG          | 2:00       | 35     | -138894945 | 278851848 | -15872163 | NA                                                                                                                                                                                                                    |